ugurtekbas/ugurtekbas.github.io/_posts/2022-03-07-almanya-maas.md

 ## ✨ Talking to Users
 Except pages such as [about](https://almanyamaas.com/pages/almanya-maas-hesaplama-araci-hakkinda.html), I don't have many contact points with the users to get feedback.
 I've created a small feedbackcomponent next the form but it was not really used.
 This led me to guess about `what users would want`.
 I worked on a sharing feature where people can share their calculation results with others.
 It took me some time and energy to finish, after release not many made a use of it.
 So I ended up spending quite some time to build a feature I thougt was very helpful which wasn't really used at the end, because I did not talk with the users enough.

-## ✨ Ukranian Version
+## ✨ Ukrainian Version
 After seeing the first website creating value and people keep coming, I thought why not creating the same thing in Ukranian.
-Luckily a dear friend of mine speaks fluent Ukranian, so I asked him for help and he translated the entire tool in few hours.
-I bought a new Ukranian domain name following the same methods and that's why [Zarplatavgermanii](https://zarplatavgermanii.com) is alive now :(.
+Luckily a dear friend of mine speaks fluent Ukrainian, so I asked him for help and he translated the entire tool in few hours.
+I bought a new Ukrainian domain name following the same methods and that's why [Zarplatavgermanii](https://zarplatavgermanii.com) is alive now :(.

 <figure>
 	<img src="../assets/img/ss-salary-uk.png">